Why March Is the Most Important Off-Season Month of the Year for Deer Hunters

 From shed hunting and spring scouting to timber management and food plot work, there's plenty to keep serious deer hunters busy this month

 The NCAA tournament.
 St. Patty’s Day.
 Mardi Gras.
 They all do what they can to prevent March from winning Yawner Month of the Year.
-But if that’s not enough, consider the 2022 fall deer season.
-That should keep March from being a slog for you, because if you’re serious about hunting and managing whitetails, this is the most important off-season month of the year, and there’s lots to do.
+But if that’s not enough, consider the 2023 fall deer season.
+That should keep March from being a slog for you, because if you’re serious about hunting and managing whitetails, this month (and into the beginning of next) is the most important off-season time of the year, and there’s lots to do.
 In fact, it should rank only slightly below any month when the deer season is actually open.

 1. Spring Scouting